 The growth of data is outpacing the decline in processor, networking, and storage costs historically brought about by innovation.

-Moore’s Law, the well-known adage in the semi-conductor industry where, in effect, the number of transistors that can be placed on an integrated circuit doubles approximately every two years increasing computational power or performance exponentially without diminishing returns, has been documented as slowing down.
+Moore’s Law, the well-known adage in the semi-conductor industry where, in effect, the number of transistors that can be placed on an integrated circuit doubles approximately every two years – increasing computational power or performance exponentially without diminishing returns – has been shown to be slowing down.

 Yet silicon is approaching its limits for transistor density.
-Soon CPU manufacturers will need to deliver compute power using next-generation technology, such as quantum or molecular computing, which will inevitably make computing, storage, and networking technology relatively more expensive for a given amount of processing power.
+Soon CPU manufacturers will need to deliver computing power using next-generation technology, such as quantum or molecular computing.
+This transition will inevitably make computing, storage and networking technology relatively more expensive for a given amount of processing power.

 As a result, the growth of data is outpacing the decline in processor, networking, and storage costs historically brought about by innovation.
 Therefore, businesses can no longer count on an ever-cheaper supply of network bandwidth and server CPU cycles to handle an ever-expanding volume of data.

 Now businesses must look for more economical solutions that decrease the demands placed on networks and data center servers.
 Network printing is one area that places very high demands on networks and servers.
-New approaches to organizing network printing components have emerged that eliminate the demand for server CPU cycles, that eliminate print traffic on WANs and that cut LAN print stream bandwidth load in half.
+New approaches to organizing network printing components have emerged that:

 The most common network printing architecture

-It also worth taking a closer look at the most common network printing architectures, what roles the print servers play, and explain how print streams affect WAN and LAN network traffic and print performance.
+It also worth taking a closer look at the most common network printing architectures.
+What roles do the print servers play?
+Can we explain how print streams affect WAN and LAN network traffic and print performance?